cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 // 建立区块链，发币邀请，上传
 1. Own a blockchain with 1 million coins to build a community for video and files sharing.
-2. Send coins to friends and seeding all their latest uploads upto 1G. 可以配置。 or seeding the previews only.
+2. Send coins to friends.  // get their video previews and 2% automatically on the followed friends.
 3. Seeding files to keep ads free. // next step upload to a new seeding chain or existing chain.
 ```
 * Data dashboard:  upload - download = free download data amount, more than 1G, wifi only. "seeding to increase data"